chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 **NOTE:** This command makes use of `package-parameters-sensitive` to ensure that the sensitive information is not leaked out into log files.

-**NOTE:** Once installed, when you access the CCM Web Site you will be prompted to provide a username and password to access the site.
+**NOTE:** Once installed, when you access the CCM Website you will be prompted to provide a username and password to access the site.
 By default, the username is `ccmadmin` and the password is `123qwe`.
 After you input this, you will be prompted to change the password.

 ## Chocolatey Configuration for CCM